johnfrenchxyz/UGA/CAES/README.md

 ##Completed:

+- Added style for the description of the scholarship component.
 - Added caption-bottom-left, caption-bottom-right, caption-top-left, and caption-top-right to the CSS.
 Tell Robby and see if he has added it to the dialog JSP.
 - Added clearfix to blog post list component so the entries don't indent.
 - Added street/mailing address to profile component.
 Also add campus, building, and fax number.